Skip to main content

 • Optional Ethernet adapter

 We suspect that as long as you’re not a gamer, Roku’s collection of thoughtful extras makes it the winner.
-And on the gaming front, things have changed recently, with Google announcing that it’s shutting down its Stadia platform early next year, leaving Amazon’s Luna subscription gaming service the lone option amongst the three devices, so if that’s a big draw for you, there’s your answer.
+And on the gaming front, Amazon is arguably leaning into it the most with its Luna subscription gaming service the lone option among the three devices.
+So if that’s a big draw for you, there’s your answer.

 Yeah, this one’s going to be decided by you, not us.